erlete/ezbar/README.md

 A simple progress bar for loop progress measurement and time estimation.

+_The original idea and base script for this repository was created by @carlospuenteg.
+I just decided to refactor the code and add some nice features such as remaining and elapsed time counting._

 ## Features+

 * Simple and easy to use (create a progress bar and update it)